 The Lazaridis School operates the largest business degree co-op program in the country.
 We encourage our students to explore different career options and gain valuable employment experience before they graduate.
 If that isn't enough, our employment rate for the BBA program in 2020 was 98% and our BA (Econ) employment rate was 100%.

-Purposeful Partnerships, A Year in Review
+Research Excellence: A Year in Review

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×